When I open my freezer and discover a batch of these veggie parcels already prepared – life just gets a little bit easier.

 These parcels are usually an extension of my Pea and Potato Stew.
 I make them using any leftover stew and ready made puff pastry, so basically you get two different meals from one.

-They’re fabulous for lunches, after school snacks or even dinner with steamed veggies, potato wedges or salad and maybe a dab of BBQ sauce on the side.
+They’re fabulous for lunches, after school snacks or even dinner with steamed veggies, potato wedges or salad and maybe a dash of BBQ sauce on the side.

 If you’re extra organised you could prepare a batch of stew specifically to construct into these parcels.
 They freeze really well and are a blessing when life gets too busy.

 If I’m layering them into a container for freezing, I use the plastic sheets and cardboard wrapping that comes with the pastry.
 This separates the layers and prevents the parcels sticking together, while the cardboard maintains a nice flat base.

 I always use the Coles brand ready made puff pastry and it never disappoints.
 To give the parcels a lovely golden glaze, don’t forget to brush the top of each with lightly beaten egg whites.
 Poppy seeds sprinkled on top make a great finishing touch, although you could change it up each time and try sesame seeds, sweet paprika, mixed herbs, sea salt or cracked pepper.

 These Veggie Parcels are a handy little meal, make some for now and make a few extra to freeze for later.

 - 6 sheets Puff Pastry